-It has become clear from several recent meetings of analysts (Energetics 1999a and 1999b), that the distributed energy resources (DER) and combined heat and power (CHP) communities are in need of a common set of definitions to describe segments of the marketplace.
-Two parameters appear to require inclusion in the taxonomy: system size and system design and operation.
-This is not an academic issue - it has significance for the enumeration of current systems and the estimation of market potential, since it will allow analysts to explicitly declare what is included in, and excluded from their estimates and projections.
+It has become clear from several recent meetings of analysts (Energetics 1999a, 1999b) that the distributed energy resources (DER) and combined heat and power (CHP) communities are in need of a common set of definitions to describe segments of the marketplace.
+Two parameters appear to require inclusion in the taxonomy: (1) system size and (2) system design and operation.
+Defining the terms is not an academic issue-it has significance for the enumeration of current systems and the estimation of market potential because it will allow analysts to explicitly declare what is included in (and excluded from) their estimates and projections.